onkarganjewar/CMPE202-TeamProject/README.md

 ### About
 An interactive game developed on the Greenfoot platform as a part of Final Project submission for CMPE 202.
-Primary objective of this project was to understand and implement the design patterns along with building a Game.
+Primary objective of this project was to understand and implement the design patterns along with developing a Game.
 The project thus includes 5 design patterns namely
 1. Factory Method – To create new objects per stage.
 2. State – To navigate through alive and dead state.
 3. Command – To execute various commands such as Start Game or Exit Game.